2020 World Series

-The 2020 World Series was the championship series of Major League Baseball's 2020 season.
-The 116th World Series was a best-of-seven-playoff between the American League (AL) champion Tampa Bay Rays and the National League (NL) champion Los Angeles Dodgers.
+The 2020 World Series was the championship series of Major League Baseball's (MLB) 2020 season.
+The 116th edition of the World Series, it was a best-of-seven playoff between the American League (AL) champion Tampa Bay Rays and the National League (NL) champion Los Angeles Dodgers.
 The Dodgers defeated the Rays to win the series in six games for their first championship since 1988.